-In the second of a five-part series focusing on vitamins, we speak with Sheah Rarback about B vitamins.
+In the second of a five-part series focusing on vitamins, we speak with Sheah Rarback about the benefits of vitamin B vitamins.
 Sheah is a registered dietitian nutritionist with the University of Miami Health System.

 Sheah Rarback: The B vitamins are the catalyst that converts food into fuel in the body.
 They keep your bodily functions moving along.
 Contrary to popular opinion, you can’t compensate for a bad diet and boost energy by taking B vitamins.
 The B’s need food in order to create energy.